inspiring71/etcr-infrastructure/README.md

 # Github PR Scraper
-Get useful information about pull requests of a repository
+Get useful information about pull requests of a repository.
+Forked from Tienisto/pr-scraper.

 ## Getting Started